shootdaj/TestRepo/README.md

 A Zone Program can be anything ranging from a static loop to a responsive program.
 A few examples are programs that scroll a dot in a loop, or output a rainbow loop, or output a notification using a light effect.
 Many stock programs are included with the application under the folder StockPrograms.
 Zone programs have the concept of Inputs, which are parameters that can be changed by the user of a program to manipulate things inside a program.
 A program is responsible for driving the lights in a zone.
 The zones and lighting controllers are static objects.
 A zone program runs on a zone and uses a lighting controller to output the lights in a zone.
 Examples are included with the project for a Rainbow program, a ScrollDot program, and a StaticColor program (among others).

+Program Sets are sets of programs that are logically grouped together and function as a unit.
+The advantage of using a Program Set over programs is that a Program Set can be run over many zones.
+A program set is a set of programs on a set of zones.

 Zone programs are loaded from external assemblies.
 The location of the folder where the assemblies are searched for is provided in the configuration parameter "ProgramDLLFolder".
 In the way the project is organized, the project ExternalPrograms houses all the programs that are available.
 The WebController project loads a copy of the assembly in the folder ExternalPrograms/bin/Debug/Programs (by default).

 To create a new zone program, create a new class in the ExternalPrograms project.
 If the program needs to loop something over and over, make the new class inherit from LoopingZoneProgram.
 If the program is simply doing things based on external stimuli, make the new class inherit from ReactiveZoneProgram.
 If in doubt, use LoopingZoneProgram.
 Add some inputs using the AddMappedInput method if you wish to control parameters inside the program.
 An input needs a delegate that will determine what happens with the input value.
 A mapped input simply assigns the input value to a variable.
 See the example programs Rainbow, ScrollDot, and StaticColor for more details.